These are the questions that have come up most frequently in training workshops on the new psychiatry curricula being introduced in 2022.

 The Psychiatry Silver Guide is the overarching guide outlining psychiatric education and training in the UK.

 It is the College’s response to the GMC Gold Guide, bringing the principles of the 'Excellence by design' framework into the College’s curricula, learning and assessment.

-It pulls together in one place most of the information currently housed at the beginning each of the current curricula.
-You can find the Silver Guide at this link.
+It pulls together in one place most of the information currently housed at the beginning of each of the current curricula.
+You can find the Silver Guide in the Curriculum Implementation Hub.